openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 The class name is specified by the *identifier* inside a class declaration.

-If *typeParameters* are defined in a class declaration, then such class is a *generic class* (see :ref:`Generic Declarations`).
+If *typeParameters* are defined in a class declaration, then that class is a *generic class* (see :ref:`Generic Declarations`).

 .. index::